propcom/ckeditor/README.txt

 --------------------------

-There are three ways of uploading files: By using commercial file browser like CKFinder (http://ckfinder.com), by using modules like IMCE, WebFM, Image Browser or by using the core upload module.
+There are three ways of uploading files: By using commercial file browser like CKFinder (http://ckfinder.com), by using modules like IMCE or by using the core upload module.

-To select preferred file browser, under "Administer > Site configuration > CKEditor", adjust CKEditor profiles.
+To select preferred file browser, under "Administration panel > Configuration > Content Authoring > CKEditor", adjust CKEditor profiles.
 In each profile you can choose which file browser will be used (in "File browser settings" section).
-Note: to choose IMCE, WebFM or Image Browser you should install an appropriate Drupal module first.
+Note: to choose upload module you should install an appropriate Drupal module first.

 How to install CKFinder
 ------------------------
 CKFinder is an AJAX based file manager created by CKEditor developers: http://ckfinder.com/.